BitcoinDesign/Guide/guide/glossary/address.md

 %}

 # Address
-A bitcoin address is an 26-35 alphanumeric character identifier that is used to receive bitcoin.
+A bitcoin address is a 26-35 alphanumeric character identifier that is used to receive bitcoin.
 There are [several address formats](https://en.bitcoin.it/wiki/Invoice_address) based on different specifications.

-When users enter an address, these formats have specific prefixes so it is possible to determine which format is being used.
+When users enter an address, these formats have specific prefixes, so it is possible to determine which format is being used.

 Below are common address formats used today: